Money-themed attractions, jazz music and cultural museums in Kansas City for an epic show-me-the-money itinerary.

 This itinerary includes visits to unique attractions and museums in Kansas City including:

-- Money Museum at Federal Reserve Bank of Kansas City
+- Money Museum in the Federal Reserve Bank in Kansas City

 - Hallmark Visitors Center